ldiao/MixMir/README.txt

 python MixMir.py --seqf testdat/test-utrs.fa --exprf testdat/test-exprs.txt --mirf testdat/testmirs.fa --k 6 --N 20 --fast 0 --out testdat/test

 This script will produce a list of the top 20 motifs with corresponding matches to microRNAs (miRNAs) in testdat/testmirs.fa and write to the file testdat/test-MixMir-results.txt.gemma.
 If we chose the option --fast 1 instead, which uses FaST-LMM to solve the MLM instead of GEMMA, the results file will be testdat/test-MixMir-results.txt.fastlmmc.
+Mature miRNA sequences can be downloaded from miRBase (http://www.mirbase.org/).

 For assistance on the parameters, type